''They're very intelligent, highly coachable,' - City of Leeds Swimming Club has five reasons to be proud this summer

-Hollie Williams and Khouresh Khodakhah follow in Leah Schlosshan's international footsteps for City of Leeds Swimming Club
+Hollie Wilson and Khourosh Khodakhah follow in Leah Schlosshan's international footsteps for City of Leeds Swimming Club

 As well as Leah Schlosshan, the European Junior 200m individual medley champion who will defend her title in Belgrade in July, the squad based at John Charles Aquatics Centre has four more rising stars to be proud of.

-He will be joined in Slovenia from July 23-29 by 14-year-old Hollie Williams of Harrogate, who has qualified for the freestyle events.
+He will be joined in Slovenia from July 23-29 by 14-year-old Hollie Wilson of Harrogate, who has qualified for the freestyle events.

-Leeds also has Daniel Ranson and Gabriel Shephard representing England schools at the World School Games out in Rio.
+Leeds also has Daniel Ransom and Gabriel Shephard representing England schools at the World School Games out in Rio.

 For City of Leeds head coach Richard Denigan it is a source of great pride for the club and reflects well on the work they have been doing.